Pole Barn Lighting Guide: Layouts, Lumens & Solutions

 1. How many lights do I need in my pole barn?

 It depends entirely on the size and use.
 For a simple storage barn, you might only need 10-20 foot-candles (FC) of light.
 For a detailed workshop, you need 50+ FC.
 As a rule of thumb, aim for roughly 50 lumens per square foot for workshops.
-Use the formula in Chapter 7 to calculate exactly based on your square footage, or ask us for a free layout.
+Use the formula in Chapter 7 to calculate exactly based on your square footage,or ask us for a free layout.

-2. What is the best lighting for a 30x40 shop?
+2. What is the best lighting for a 30x40 pole barn?

-3. How many lumens do I need for a 40x60 shop?
+3. How many lumens do I need for a 40x60 agricultural building?

-For a 40x60 ft shop (2,400 sq. ft.), you need approximately 120,000 lumens to achieve a bright 50 foot-candle workshop standard.
+For a 40x60 ft pole barn (2,400 sq. ft.), you need approximately 120,000 lumens to achieve a bright 50 foot-candle standard for maintenance work.
 This typically requires 6 to 8 Ceramiclite HB01 High Bays.
-If used only for storage (20 FC), about 48,000 lumens (3-4 fixtures) is sufficient.
+If the barn is used only for equipment storage (20 FC), about 48,000 lumens (3-4 fixtures) is sufficient.

 5. What is the best lighting layout for a pole barn?

 The best layout minimizes shadows.
-For open workshops, use a Grid Layout (e.g., 2 rows of 3 lights) to ensure uniform coverage.
+For open workspaces, use a Grid Layout (e.g., 2 rows of 3 lights) to ensure uniform coverage.
 For aisles or dairy stanchions, use a Linear Layout running parallel to the work area.
 Always aim for a 1:1 spacing-to-height ratio—if lights are mounted 15 ft high, space them 15 ft apart.

 6. Is 5000K or 6000K brighter?